Martial Arts Lesson Plans: Templates, Sample Plans, and Belt Cycles

 It's a lot to fit into 50 minutes to an hour, but done with good time management, it does cover a lot of ground.

 However, even with classes upward to 90 minutes in duration, it can still feel like there are too many unrelated skills competing for one another for attention during each session (board breaking, forms, one steps, self-defense techniques, sparring, etc.).
-For this reason, many traditional programs elect to have a separate live sparring class every week.

-The basic structure and content of these templates is built on what’s called the “constraints-led approach” to motor learning, a framework for skill acquisition that is well-researched and fast gaining adoption by coaches in the sports and martial arts worlds.
-It’s also based on the idea that practice variability (lots of different exercises within the same session) actually promotes better learning, as opposed to a session that focuses entirely on one concept, technique, strategy, range, or position.
+The basic structure and content of these templates is built on what's called the "constraints-led approach" to motor control, a framework for skill acquisition that is well-researched and fast gaining adoption by coaches in the sports and martial arts worlds.

 (However, we'll explore below how you can still have a session focus without sacrificing practice variability.)

-With this way of designing lessons, virtually all of the exercises involved are alive.
 In other words, they have a genuine level of unscriptedness and uncooperativeness between training partners, very much like sparring or a competitive game.
 Jiu-jitsu people often call this concept positional sparring and strikers sometimes call it technical or scenario sparring.

 An important note: This approach to martial arts lessons is meant for sparring-based programs.
 If you want to teach a competitive forms program, the traditional template, with some adjustments for focus, will be more advantageous for you.